UE Hot Update: Updateability and Security

 "../../../Blank425/Blank425.uproject" "../../../Blank425/Blank425.uproject" -delete

-The list of deleted files will also participate in the computation of the MountPoint:
+The list of deleted files also participates in MountPoint calculation:

-In fact, if you want to mark a resource as deleted, the actual physical files do not need to exist because they will not actually be packaged into pak.
-Instead, an empty PakEntry is created via the MountPath’s path.
+In fact, to mark a resource as deleted, the actual physical file doesn’t need to exist, because it won’t actually be packaged into the pak.
+Instead, an empty PakEntry is created via this MountPath.

 1. Read all lines from PakList.